-- Supporting the systematic provision of social services and assistance to municipalities with the presence of MRC, aimed at increasing the employability of people living in MRC (i.e. field social workers, community workers in health education), - Supporting the existence and operation of community centres in municipalities with the presence of MRC, - Promoting programmes of financial literacy, debt management and saving as a tool to facilitate entry to open labour market, to raise awareness in financial services, micro credit and savings programmes, including supporting activities and supporting the development of micro-finance programmes, taking into account support for micro-entrepreneurs and micro-social enterprises, - Supporting individual approach in providing employment services with a primary focus on client and labour market needs, and supporting instruments and intermediate labour market for people from MRC (e.g. through supported-employment agencies or other organizations active in the field of employment), - Supporting career counselling for people of MRC provided in an individualized client-oriented form, - Work with employers and temporary balancing measures, such as employment of the Roma in state and public services at local and national level, - Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.
+- Supporting the systematic provision of social services and assistance to municipalities with the presence of MRC, aimed at increasing the employability of people living in MRC (i.e. field social workers, community workers inthe area of social services, local civil patrols, housing assistants and other assisting services), - > Supporting the existence and operation of community centres in municipalities with the presence of MRC, - > Promoting programmes of financial literacy, debt management and saving as a tool to facilitate entry to open labour market, to raise awareness in financial services, micro credit and savings programmes, including supporting activities and supporting the development of micro-finance programmes, taking into account support for micro-entrepreneurs and micro-social enterprises,

+- > Supporting individual approach in providing employment services with a primary focus on client and labour market needs, and supporting instruments and intermediate labour market for people from MRC (e.g. through supported-employment agencies or other organizations active in the field of employment), - Supporting career counselling for people of MRC provided in an individualized client-oriented form, - ➤ Work with employers and temporary balancing measures, such as employment of the Roma in state and public services at local and national level, - > Support of a monitoring system evaluating the efficiency of instruments of policies and their impact on MRC.